 12. Will masks be provided at the dining halls?

 All students will be issued two cloth masks when they arrive, and we encourage students to have those masks with them when coming to the dining hall.
 However, disposable masks will be available for students who forget their masks.

 13. What physical changes to the dining halls have been made?

 Entrances, queuing space, and exits will be adjusted to address distancing guidelines.
 Most dining seating will be removed to enable six-foot spacing and to allow the extra space required for dining staff workspace allowances.
 Plexiglass barriers have been installed at strategic locations.

 14. What if I forget my ID card?

 We are using a contactless entry system this spring that requires students to use their ID to enter the dining halls, so we strongly encourage them to make sure they have it before heading over!
 Using a card holder in a lanyard is a helpful way to remember.

 15. Will the restrooms in the dining halls be open?

 Yes, there will be designated restrooms open to students during meal hours.

 16. Will there be a place to hang my coat/backpack?

-Students will need to keep their coats and backpacks with them as they move through the serving area.
+Students will need to keep their coats with them as they move through the serving area.
 Students should leave their backpacks in their dorm rooms.
-Additionally, students will be asked to not handle personal items (cell phone, backpack, books, etc.) in the serving area after they have sanitized their hands upon entering.
+Additionally, students will be asked to not handle their cellphone in the serving area after they have sanitized their hands upon entering.

 17. Can I bring guests to the dining halls?

 To allow students to get their meals as quickly as possible and to protect the health and safety of the community, access to the dining halls will be limited to students on a meal plan.